meteor/meteor/README.md

 sudo rm /usr/local/bin/meteor
 ```

-On Windows, just run the uninstaller.
+On Windows, just run the uninstaller from your Control Panel.

 ## Developer Resources